 Carbon offsetting is an internationally recognised way to take responsibility for the carbon you emit.
-It lets people or companies to invest in carbon reduction projects around the world to balance out their own carbon emissions.
+It lets people or companies invest in carbon reduction projects around the world to balance out their own carbon emissions.
 We measure carbon emissions in tonnes.
 Offsetting one tonne of carbon means there will be one less tonne of carbon in the atmosphere than there otherwise would’ve been.

-Carbon offsetting allows us to support a number of different carbon reduction projects in the developing world, including protecting forests that absorb carbon, sponsoring renewable sites generating green energy and distributing clean-cooking stoves that improve air quality.
+Carbon offsetting allows us to support a number of different carbon reduction projects in the developing world, including protecting forests that absorb CO2, sponsoring renewable sites generating green energy and distributing clean-cooking stoves that improve air quality.
 All projects help to reduce global carbon emissions.

 Let’s look at how it works for projects that support rainforest protection.
 Conserving trees, which absorb and store CO2, helps to reduce the amount of CO2 in the atmosphere.
 Projects support the conservation of forests by working to stop practices like logging, conversion to agriculture or mining in the world’s rainforests.
 Keeping the rainforest standing means tonnes of carbon remain stored in trees rather than released into the atmosphere.
 Each tonne of carbon emissions avoided is sold as a carbon credit, which you can use to offset your own emissions.

 This same logic applies to any type of activity that reduces how much CO2 is emitted, including new renewable energy generation and providing clean-cooking stoves, amongst others.

 How are carbon offsets verified?

 Every carbon offset certificate Bulb buys is verified through 1 of 3 internationally recognised standards: the Gold Standard, the Verified Carbon Standard or the United Nations Framework Convention on Climate Change (UNFCCC)'s Clean Development Mechanism.

 All standards ensure that: